structurizr/structurizr.github.io/lite/07-support.md

 - 1st and 2nd line support.
 - Performing installation of the software.
-- Configuration/integration with your identity provider or data storage.
 - Backing up or restoring the software and/or data on your infrastructure.
 - Keying, importing, converting, or manipulation of your data.
 - Training on the operation and use of the software.